JPC-AV/JPC_AV_videoQC/developer_docs/cli-documentation.md

 ### Configuration Application

-Before starting the processing, any command-line configuration changes are applied to the ConfigManager:
+Before starting the processing, any command-line configuration changes are applied to the configs via the ConfigManager.
+For more details on the ConfigManger, see the [config manager documentation](https://github.com/JPC-AV/JPC_AV_videoQC/blob/main/developer_docs/cli-documentation.md)

 ```python
 def toggle_on(tool_names):